plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 Validation UI commonly includes:

-- Field Error Displays
+* Field Error Displays
-- Required Indicators
+* Required Indicators
-- styling that responds to field validation
+* styling that responds to field validation
-- Validation Summaries
+* Validation Summaries
-- Submit / Save Controls
+* Submit / Save Controls

 This document uses basic HTML, CSS, and browser DOM APIs to show how those UI elements connect to Jivs.

-These examples are **not a UI component library** and are not intended to become application copy-and-paste infrastructure.
+These examples are **not a UI component library**.
 Jivs modules for specific frameworks and UI libraries can provide these behaviors through components, directives, hooks, or other framework-native mechanisms.

-The examples here show the underlying responsibilities those integrations implement.
+The examples here show the underlying responsibilities those integrations implement while also providing reusable starting points for applications that work directly with the DOM.

 ## Before Building the UI

-Before building validation UI, it helps to make a few decisions about how the browser, CSS, markup, and Jivs validation state will work together.

-This section covers the setup choices that make the later UI examples simpler:
+Before building validation UI, two general requirements apply:

-- disabling native browser validation
+* disable native browser validation so it does not compete with Jivs
+* protect Error Messages from XSS attacks

+The remainder of this section prepares the concepts and shared code used by both Field UI and Form UI:

-- using CSS to react to validation state
+* using CSS to react to validation state
-- designing predictable field and form markup
+* designing predictable field and form markup
+* understanding the validation state Jivs supplies
+* understanding the `IssueFound` objects that describe validation issues
+* generating reusable Error Message HTML and text
-- delivering validation state to the UI elements that will present it
+* delivering validation state to the UI elements that will present it

-These are not required implementation patterns.
-They are the plain-DOM techniques used by this document so the later Field UI and Form UI examples can stay focused on the widgets themselves.
+The first two requirements apply regardless of how the application implements its validation UI.

+The remaining topics use the plain-DOM techniques developed by this guide.
+They are not required implementation patterns.
+Applications and framework integrations can use other approaches while following the same underlying concepts.

 A useful principle throughout this document is: